Overview

 DTIP manages accounts primarily on a discretionary basis with full authority to make purchase

-and sale decision for client accounts.
+and sale decisions for client accounts.
 At a client’s request, DTIP may also enter into non-

 discretionary agreements that require client consultation/approval prior to enacting purchase or